-Whilst Fairbridge Western Australia Inc, is distinct from the Child Migration and the work associated with Fairbridge Society, today own and operate the heritage listed site on which they operated and continue with the founder’s vision of wanting to provide young people in need with the support to enable them to reach their full potential.
-Fairbridge Western Australia have brought this vision into 21st century context.
+Whilst Fairbridge Western Australia Inc, is distinct from the Child Migration and the work associated with Fairbridge Society, we recognise the valuable work of Kingsley Fairbridge and continue with his vision of wanting to provide young people with the support they need to enable them to reach their full potential.

 Fairbridge continue to support Old Fairbridgian’s wherever possible and value the contribution by the Old Fairbridgian’s Association, who run the museum within one of the buildings at Fairbridge Village, as well as hold a range of annual events and functions.